Sarthak18/Code-Snippets-in-R/README.md

-#This contains some code snippets in R
+#This contains some code snippets in R.
 It consists of command used for installing packages,various functions for data visualization.